tiendv/videosummarizationframework/source/src/baseline/deep_semantic_feature/README.md

 # K-medoids

 ### Input
-- Path of folder emotion or event ('.csv'):
+- Path of folder emotion or event ('.csv')

-- Path of save output:
+- Path of save output

 ### Run code:
 Accessing the working directory: